aehasan/CS125QuizPrepSpring21/week14/theEnd.md

 <details> <summary>T/F An algorithm with a runtime O(logn) is always faster than an algorithm with a runtime O(n) </summary>
 False</details>

+### Linked Lists and Array Lists
 <details> <summary>
-Lists: What is one difference between lists and arrays? <br>
+What is one difference between lists and arrays? <br>
 a.
 Lists can only hold ints while arrays can hold any data type <br>
 b.
 The size of a list can change while the size of an array cannot <br>
 c.
 Each object in a list always contains a pointer to the next object, but this is not the case with arrays <br>